vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

 Now everything in our form is wired up except the submit button.

-Create a `LeadController` to handle the `saveChanges` click action:
+Since we're in the middle of the lead object flow, Create a `LeadController` to handle the `saveChanges` click action:

 ```coffee
 # app/assets/javascripts/controllers/lead.js.coffee